yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

 ## Task 10: Install required software on the JumpBox

-In this task, you will install SQL Server Management Studio (SSMS) on the JumpBox.
+In this task, you install SQL Server Management Studio (SSMS) on the JumpBox.

 1. First, you will install SSMS on the JumpBox.
 Open a web browser on your JumpBox, navigate to <https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms> and then select the **Download SQL Server Management Studio (SSMS).x** link to download the latest version of SSMS.